 The wide, paved boat ramp slopes gently to the water, which makes for a safe and accessible launch.
 An accessible vault toilet is large enough to accommodate just about any manual chair.

 Don’t have the gear?
 No problem.
-Park rangers lead guided kayak tours July through Labor Day.
+Park rangers lead guided kayak tours July through Labor Day (canceled for 2022).
 Sign up starting June 1 by clicking on “tours/events” at store.oregonstateparks.org.

 Enjoy 5 miles of easy-to-moderate looping trails through forest and meadow, with ocean views at the top.
 Visitors can park along South Beaver Creek Road year-round.
 During dry weather, park at Beaver Creek Road at the parking area just past the Welcome Center and take the seasonal Beaver Marsh Trail that meanders through the wetlands, then connects with the upland trails.
 A primitive boat launch can be found along the wide, accessible boardwalk at the beginning of the trail.
 For details, see our trail map.

 Beaver Creek was purchased from private owners in pieces over time, from 2007-2009.
 The properties were acquired with approximately $1.3 million Lottery dollars and $400,000 of federal funds through a USFWS Coastal Wetland grant.
 This acquisition is considered a key part of the multi-partner Beaver Creek watershed ecosystem management strategy, connecting old growth forests in the upper watershed with beach, coastal dunes, estuary, and marsh habitats downstream.
 The house on the property was remodeled and turned into a Visitor Center.
 The park opened in September 2010.